mazurowski-lab/segment-anything-medical-evaluation/README.md

         def.png
         ...
 ```
+where images and masks should have the same name.

 ## Citation
 If you find our work to be useful for your research, please cite our paper: